Friday, February 21, 2014

 The census of 1910 puts her in Ward 9, Manhattan, NY at 28 years old, with a child not quite 5 years old and no husband.
 She had to work and to care for her son, she had no close relatives.

-I have to supplement this with information from Jack’s life: the 1915 census has Jack at age 9 ½ living as a boarder quite possibly because Kate worked and she could bunk where she worked—but couldn’t keep him with her.
+I will supplement here information from Jack’s life: the 1915 census puts age 9 ½ year old Jack living as a boarder quite possibly because Kate worked and she could bunk where she worked—but couldn’t keep him with her.
 Being a boarder doesn’t mean he had his own room, possibly a bed (or shared bed).
 It may sound irresponsible, but she likely had an arrangement with friends she could trust—and the arrangement worked out for both parties.

-Two years later (the 1920 census) has them living at 305 West 147 St, NY, NY: Patrick (& Catherine, now 38 years old) Devaney’s stepson Jack is listed as living there with them as well as sons Joseph and Tom.
-(Slightly confusing because Jack also has a parallel life at 84 West 147th St, NY —but that’s the census!).
+Two years later the 1920 census has them living at 305 West 147 St, NY, NY.
+In the home is Patrick (& Catherine, now 38 years old), Devaney’s stepson (my grandfather) Jack is listed as living there with them, as well as sons Joseph and Tom Devaney.
+(Jack also has a parallel life at 84 West 147th St, NY —but that’s the census!).

 Devaneys as adults-my father John Higgins-between them.
 Taken in Sullivan County many years later.

-Kate was not in the best of health, being diabetic (a common ailment in the Higgins family).
-As an immigrant she was still not entitled to state support, and what means she lived on, I’m not sure.
-She determined to remain in America and made an Application for Naturalization in 1927 (she was 44).
+Kate had worked but she was diabetic and was finding it more difficult to do jobs she was qualified to do.
+As a widow, she needed money but as an immigrant she was not entitled to state support.
+What means she lived on, I’m not sure.
+She was determined to remain in America and made an Application for Naturalization in 1927, the year after Patrick's death (she was 44).

 Kate's Petition for Naturalization in 1933, granted in 1934.